abelardopardo/ontask_b/docs_src/Tutorial/Tasks/action_survey.rst

 - What was your dedication to the course this week?

 To make the data suitable for further processing, we will create the two questions/columns with a set of pre-defined answers.
-Use the *Add new column* button to create two columns of type string and provide the allowed answer values as a comma-separated list.
+Use the |fa-plus| *Create question* button to create two columns of type string and provide the allowed answer values as a comma-separated list.

 .. figure:: /scaptures/tutorial_survey_column_creation.png
    :align: center

-After creating the column, insert it in the survey by selecting it with the pull down menu.
+   :width: 60%

 Repeat the procedure for the second question/column.
-You can now add these columns to the action and the editor will show them in the table at the bottom as shown in the following figure:
+The result should be as shown in the following figure.

 .. figure:: /scaptures/tutorial_survey_editor2.png
    :align: center